Road & Travel Magazine

 Gathering Information

 Variety is the spice of life.
 Certainly, the number of vehicles that are available today can add spice to one's daily travels.
-Literally hundreds of different vehicles are available, but which one is the best for you?
-To better determine the vehicle that satisfies your transportation needs, first take the time to carefully identify your current and future driving needs, then become aware of the many available vehicles, and finally, zero in on the vehicles that best meet your needs.
+Hundreds of vehicles are available, but which one is the best for you?
+To better determine the vehicle that satisfies your needs, first take the time to carefully identify your current and future driving needs, then become aware of the many available vehicles, and finally, zero in on the vehicles that best meet your needs.

-A vary dangerous frame of mind to be in is to "fall head over heals" for a particular make or model of vehicle based purely on emotion.
-Although some emotion is always part of life, it is wise to put excessive emotions aside and focus on day-in and day-out transportation needs.
+A very dangerous frame of mind to be in is to "fall head over heels" for a particular make or model of vehicle based purely on emotion.
+Although some emotion is always part of life, it is wise to put them aside and focus on day-in and day-out transportation needs.

 Some questions to consider about transportation needs include: